iridiumcao/iridiumcao.github.io/python/python_data_type_fixed.md

-# Python's Variable's Type Fixed
+# Python's Variable Type is Fixed

-In Python, when to define a variable, it's not needed to set the data type.
-The type will be assigned implicitly as the same as its value's.
+In Python, when defining a variable, it's not necessary to set the data type.
+The type will be assigned implicitly as the same as its value.

-e.g.
+For example:

 ```python
 x = 100